Dtronix/PDFiumCore/README.md

  - Include documentation for more than just the public methods.

 ### License
-Matching the PDFium project this project is released under [Apache-2.0 License](LICENSE).
+Matching the PDFium project, this project is released under [Apache-2.0 License](LICENSE).